Michael O. Rabin: Early life and education

 Rabin was born in 1931 in Breslau, Germany (today Wrocław, in Poland), the son of a rabbi.
-In 1935, he emigrated with his family to Mandate Palestine.
+In 1935, he emigrated with his family to Mandatory Palestine.
 As a young boy, he was very interested in mathematics and his father sent him to the best high school in Haifa, where he studied under mathematician Elisha Netanyahu, who was then a high school teacher.

 Rabin graduated from the Hebrew Reali School in Haifa in 1948, and was drafted into the army during the 1948 Arab–Israeli War.
 The mathematician Abraham Fraenkel, who was a professor of mathematics in Jerusalem, intervened with the army command, and Rabin was discharged to study at the university in 1949.

-He received an M.Sc. from Hebrew University of Jerusalem in 1953 and a Ph.D. from Princeton University in 1956.
+Afterwards, he received an M.Sc from Hebrew University of Jerusalem.
+He began graduate studies at the University of Pennsylvania before receiving a Ph.D. from Princeton University in 1956.

 Career

 Rabin became Associate Professor of Mathematics at the University of California, Berkeley (1961–62) and MIT (1962-63).
 Before moving to Harvard University as Gordon McKay Professor of Computer Science in 1981, he was a professor at the Hebrew University.

 In the late 1950s, he was invited for a summer to do research for IBM at the Lamb Estate in Westchester County, New York with other promising mathematicians and scientists.
 It was there that he and Dana Scott wrote the paper "Finite Automata and Their Decision Problems".
 Soon, using nondeterministic automata, they were able to re-prove Kleene's result that finite state machines exactly accept regular languages.

 As to the origins of what was to become computational complexity theory, the next summer Rabin returned to the Lamb Estate.
 John McCarthy posed a puzzle to him about spies, guards, and passwords, which Rabin studied and soon after he wrote an article, "Degree of Difficulty of Computing a Function and Hierarchy of Recursive Sets."

 Nondeterministic machines have become a key concept in computational complexity theory, particularly with the description of the complexity classes P and NP.

 Rabin then returned to Jerusalem, researching logic, and working on the foundations of what would later be known as computer science.
 He was an associate professor and the head of the Institute of Mathematics at the Hebrew University at 29 years old, and a full professor by 33.
 Rabin recalls, "There was absolutely no appreciation of the work on the issues of computing.
 Mathematicians did not recognize the emerging new field".

 In 1960, he was invited by Edward F. Moore to work at Bell Labs, where Rabin introduced probabilistic automata that employ coin tosses in order to decide which state transitions to take.
-He showed examples of regular languages that required a very large number of states, but for which you get an exponential reduction of the number of states if you go over to probabilistic automata.
+He showed examples of regular languages that required a very large number of states, but for which you get an exponential reduction of the number of states with probabilistic automata.